bdt105/modules/toolbox/README.md

 ~~~
 becomes
 ~~~
-firstName like '%value%' AND lastName like '%value%' AND email like '%value'
+firstName like '%value%' AND lastName like '%value%' AND email like '%value%'
 ~~~

 ### urlParamsToObject(url: string) ###